 Vietnamese Thick Noodle Soup Recipe (Banh Canh)

-- 3 lb pork neck bones
+3 lb pork bones (neck bones and/or spareribs)

-- 3 liters water
+3 liters water

-- 1 large yellow onion or 4 shallots (leave whole)
+1 large yellow onion or 4 shallots (leave whole)

-- 1 tablespoon pork seasoning powder
+1 tablespoon pork stock powder

-- 1 tablespoon granulated sugar
+1 tablespoon granulated white sugar

 1 teaspoon fish sauce